2 Week Vietnam Itinerary: How To Spend 2 Weeks in Vietnam by JetSettingFools.com

 Typical boat at Trang An Boat, Ninh Binh Province, Vietnam

 Rather than going north to Halong Bay, travelers can opt to go south to Ninh Binh.
 Marked with karst mountains – but on land, instead of water – the Ninh Binh region is utterly exceptional.
-We organized our own trip to visit Ninh Binh, but in hindsight we would have seen more by booking a Vietnam day tour from Hanoi – Get the details
+We organized our own Visit to Ninh Binh, but in hindsight we would have seen more by booking a Vietnam day tour from Hanoi.
+Get the details

 Day 5 – Learn About Vietnamese Food